-Grade 6 in either GCSE History, Economics or English Language or a B grade in IGCSE (or grade 6 in GCSE) Geography
+Grade 6 in either GCSE History, Economics, English or Geography

 An interest in politics and a willingness to read around the subject, including news media is vital for successful completion of the course.

 Politics - continued

 Who should study politics, and why?
 The short answer is that everyone should study politics.
 All members of society should have a better understanding of the general rules under which they live.